+49 (0) 7022 2796-682

 • Quantity and size classes of the particles

-• Material assignment
+• Material classification

 Optical particle counting for liquids provides information about: